colin-gourlay/sundown-sessions/src/content/releases/r/royal-blood/back-to-the-water-below/index.md

 ---
 ## About

-Back To The Water Below is a release by Royal Blood released in 2023-09-01.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Supermodel Avalanches.
+*Back To The Water Below* earns its place in the Sundown Sessions catalogue through “Supermodel Avalanches”, a selection that offers a direct route into Royal Blood's work.

+Heard in the context of the full release, “Supermodel Avalanches” is an invitation to explore beyond the track featured on the show.